Preventing Environmental Pollution

 The DIC Group works to grasp the environmental impact of its operating activities and promotes systematic measures to reduce its environmental footprint.
 The Group also advances efforts aimed at preventing environmental pollution.

 Since chemicals companies handle a considerably greater volume and more diverse range of chemical substances than companies in other industries, they must be extremely vigilant to prevent discharges of substances into the environment.
-Against this backdrop, the DIC Group promotes systematic efforts to prevent environmental pollution.
-In Japan, the Group has worked since fiscal year 2005 to reduce emissions into the air, water and soil of substances designated under pertinent laws and regulations in Japan—including the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof, the Soil Contamination Countermeasures Act, the Pollutant Release and Transfer Register (PRTR) Law, the Ozone Layer Protection Law, the Act on Rational Use and Proper Management of Fluorocarbons and the Law Concerning Special Measures for Promotion of Proper Treatment of PCB Wastes—and of substances targeted for management under a voluntary scheme created by the Japan Chemical Industry Association (JCIA.*)
+Against this backdrop, the DIC Group works to grasp the environmental impact of its operating activities and promotes systematic efforts to reduce its environmental footprint.
+The Group also advances efforts aimed at preventing environmental pollution.
+In Japan, the Group has worked since fiscal year 2005 to reduce emissions into the air, water and soil of substances designated in pertinent laws and regulations—including the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements in the Management Thereof, the Soil Contamination Countermeasures Act, the PRTR Law, the Ozone Layer Protection Law, the Act on Rational Use and Proper Management of Fluorocarbons and the Law Concerning Special Measures for Promotion of Proper Treatment of PCB Wastes—and of substances targeted for management under a voluntary scheme created by the JCIA.*

-• The JCIA is a g eneral incorporated association.
-As one of Japan’s major industry organizations, the JCIA is a m ember of the ICCA and pursues the healthy development of the chemicals industry with other chemical–industrial organizations around the world.
+• The JCIA is a general incorporated association.
+As one of Japan’s major industry organizations, the JCIA is a member of the ICCA and pursues the healthy development of the chemicals industry together with other chemical–industrial organizations around the world.

 01Reducing Emissions of VOCs